Define Hydraulic (Seepage Analysis)

 A saturated permeability, Ks, must always be specified for a material.
 However, note:

-- If you are using a User Defined Permeability Function (see below for details), then the saturated permeability is specified as the first point of the permeability function (i.e. permeability at matric suction = 0).
-In this case, the saturated permeability option, Ks, will be disabled.
+- If you are using a User Defined permeability model, then the saturated permeability is specified by both the first point of the permeability function (i.e. permeability at matric suction = 0), and the Relative Ks distribution (optional).

 - For all other permeability function models (i.e. Simple, van Genuchten etc), the saturated permeability Ks is enabled.